 However, avoid direct contact with a patient who leaves your care or is represented by an attorney.
-At this point discussion should only occur with your liability insurance claims professional.
+At this point, the discussion should only occur with your liability insurance claims professional.

 Adverse outcomes may be related to a systems deficit or a human factor such as fatigue.
-Analyzing the cause of the adverse outcome is a step to prevent recurrence.
+Analyzing the cause of the adverse outcome is a step to prevent a reoccurrence.

 - Identify a problem and address it with a solution.